syborg64/Wormhole/docs/getting-started/testing-environement-installation.md

-# Wormhole CLI Usage Guide for First Installation
+# Wormhole CLI Usage Guide to setup a testing environement

 This guide explains how to set up a new Wormhole network with multiple pods using the command line interface (CLI).
 The steps are designed to be simple and clear, requiring no consultation of external resources beyond this document.